caiocubeiro/botps4share/README.md

 Notes:
 03/08/2021 - First date running the bot.
-Can be used on cmd or visual studio console running by node.js 22/08/2021 - The project is going very well, the followrs are from different countries showwing us a tendecy of wicht regions use more the integration in the ps4 and what game are in relevance
+Can be used on cmd or visual studio console running by node.js

+22/08/2021 - The project is going very well, the followers are from different countries showwing us a tendecy of which regions use more the integration in the ps4 and what game are in relevance